Please note: We are no longer able to offer international delivery. Our delivery area is Mainland UK only. Apologies for any inconvenience.

 What is hot tub shock?

-The second is to kill bacteria.
-This is only applicable if you use a chlorine shock treatment.
-Another is to create more 'free' chlorine and bromine.
+- It creates more 'free' chlorine and bromine.
 As your sanitiser works it 'sticks' to bacteria in the hot tub which means it can no longer be 'active' to remove any more.
-A weekly shock treatment will remove bromamines or chloramines so they can be caught by the filter.
+A weekly shock treatment will remove spent particles so that your filter can catch them.

-Finally it reactivates bromides so that they work more affectively to kill the bacteria.
+- It reactivates bromides so that they work more effectively to kill the bacteria.

 Below are some important tips when using Hot Tub chemicals: